Towards Practical Deployment-Stage Backdoor Attack on Deep Neural Networks: Practical Methodologies

 Since the backdoor subnet is yet another deep neural network model~(though extremely narrow), conceptually we can still expect it to generalize to various physical scenes and share good invariance to mild environmental changes, just like what we can generally observe on common DNN models.
 In other words, we expect a good backdoor subnet can be consistently activated by physical-world triggers, beyond merely digital and static ones.

-We reinforce this feature by directly simulating various types of physical transformations on trigger patterns during training a backdoor subnet.
-Specifically, we optimize our backdoor subnet with the following objective:
+We reinforce this feature by directly simulating various types of physical transformations~(as suggested by ~\cite{brown2017adversarial}) on trigger patterns during training a backdoor subnet.
+Specifically, we optimize our backdoor subnet with the following objective: where attaches trigger patterns randomly transformed by synthetic brightening, translation, rotation, projection and scaling \etc.